Gardens

 Can I use plastic bags to cover plants from frost?

-Taking measures to protect plants from frost and snow should definitely be part of your winter gardening checklist.
+Taking measures to protect plants from frost and snow should definitely near the top of your winter gardening checklist.
 Being proactive can make all the difference to ensuring all of your plants come through winter unscathed.